 1. Notify the consumer at the time the public record information is reported, that such public record information is being reported by the CRA (with the name and address of who the information is being reported to, i.e. the end-user a.k.a. employer).
 This is what is often called a “613 notice.”

-- Maintain strict procedures to ensure that the information we maintain is complete and up-to-date
+2. Maintain strict procedures to ensure that public record information is complete and up-to-date.